-Atiku, PDP Govs brainstorm on party’s future
+Atiku, PDP govs brainstorm on party’s future

 By John Alechenu, Abuja

-Presidential candidate of the Peoples Democratic Party, PDP, in the February 25, 2023 elections, Atiku Abubakar, and some of the governors elected on the party’s platform have started consultations on the party’s future.
+Presidential candidate of the Peoples Democratic Party, PDP, in the February 25,2023 elections, Alhaji Atiku Abubakar, and some governors elected on the party’s platform have started consultations on the party’s future.

-This is even as they await the outcome of the petition before the Presidential Election Petition Court.
+This is even as they await the outcome of the petition before the Presidential Election Petition Tribunal.

-The agenda of the closed-door meeting which was held at the Maitama residence of former Minister of Foreign Affairs under the General Sani Abacha military junta and chieftain of the PDP, Chief Tom Ikimi, on Saturday, was shrouded in secrecy.
+The agenda of the closed-door meeting, held at the Maitama residence of a former Minister of Foreign Affairs and chieftain of the PDP, Chief Tom Ikimi, yesterday, was shrouded in secrecy.

-However, a party source privy to the meeting told Vanguard on condition of anonymity, “It’s part of consultations among party leaders.
+However, a party source privy to the meeting told Sunday Vanguard said, “It is part of consultations among party leaders.

 “Another one is scheduled for next week at the same time.
 It is expected to be an expanded meeting which will attract a larger number of party stakeholders.